MP for Dundee Central

 Shadow SNP Spokesperson (Business)

-Chris Law is the Scottish National Party MP for Dundee Central, first elected in 2015.
-He currently serves as Shadow SNP Spokesperson for Business, International Development and Trade, and has a long-standing involvement in parliamentary committees including Arms Export Controls and the International Development groups.
+Chris Law is the SNP MP for Dundee Central, first elected in 2015.
+He currently serves as Shadow SNP Spokesperson for Business, and since 2024 also covers International Development and Trade.
+Earlier in his parliamentary career he sat on the International Development Committee and the Arms Export Controls Committee, among other committees, reflecting a focus on international development and trade.

-Declares nine financial interests, including miscellaneous entries, visits outside the UK, land and property, and one shareholding.
+Declared nine financial interests, including miscellaneous entries, overseas visits, land and property holdings (within or outside the UK), and a shareholding.

 Generated 21 February 2026